FUenal/FUenal/README.md

 👱🏻 Because I am not 100% a robot, I am also excited about SciFi, psychology, world music, hiking, yoga and meditation 🧘‍♂️. <br/>

-👉 Check out [**Portfolio Webpage**](https://dataiq.netlify.app/), where you will find projects that showcase how I design, train, serve, and monitor data science projects and end-to-end ML systems.
+👉 Check out [**Portfolio Webpage**](https://dataiq.netlify.app/), where you will find projects that showcase how I design, train, serve, and monitor data science projects.

 -----